ufjschool/ob-s14/drafts/final/Psychics.md

 Green does not pay much mind to the skeptics.
 She doesn’t just believe in what she does, she knows of what is real and validated.
 Skeptics give her an opportunity to show them something they might have never been open to.

 “Everyone is entitled to he or her own opinion,” Green said.
-“I don’t want to necessarily want to change their belief—just their experience.”
+“I don’t want to necessarily change their belief—just their experience.”

 Susan Provda, a client of Green, was not skeptical before her first visit.
 She was just someone in dire pain after two back surgeries looking for Green’s help.
 After hearing about Green from a friend, Provda decided to see her.
 She went to the Green’s Apopka Wellness Center in Apopka, Fla., where she was comforted by light talk about her medical history and progressive relief after visiting three more times for back therapy.